 Pick whichever philosophy appeals to you.
 New school teachers worked best for me, later augmented by lessons from a number of sea kayak instructors, but philosophies vary.
 Many modern teachers, especially sea kayak instructors, and British Canoeing instructors, try to take the best elements of multiple teaching and paddling philosophies.
 Many of the best instructors have been serious competitive athletes, and learned efficient techniques in the process - but by no means all great athletes are great teachers, especially to those with a less athletic background.
 Teaching too is a skill which often needs to be trained and practiced.
 Find an instructor whose teaching and paddling style works for you.
 Once you have learned good skills, practice them regularly, so you don't fall back into bad patterns of motion.

 To anyone who has taken even low intermediate level lessons, which is about the most I have done, it is painful to watch so-called paddling experts on television, including the leadership of many prominent conservation organizations, as they lead "expeditions" on-camera.
 You know that they could substitute one efficient stroke for every three or four they take (yes, the difference between efficient and inefficient technique is at least that great), if they practiced torso rotation, used strokes more appropriate to the design of the boat or paddle they are using, understood how to use their body weight more efficiently, loosened their grips, and stopped bracing on every stroke.
-I'm sure that to real experts, there are other efficiencies that are painfully absent on typical television shows about paddling.
+I'm sure that to real experts, there are even more efficiencies that are painfully absent on typical television shows about paddling.

 Needless to say, always carry adequate supplies, including safety gear, food and water, for your trip, and keep it in an accessible location while at sea.